7 minutes read

 Although Majan doesn’t host corporate headquarters, it provides solid commuting access to areas like Business Bay, Dubai Healthcare City, and DIFC.
 These hubs are reachable within 20–30 minutes.
 Ride-share wait times remain short due to the location’s proximity to arterial highways.

-Security coverage in Majan is managed by building developers, and monitored by Dubai Police.
+Security coverage in Majan is managed by building developers and monitored by Dubai Police.
 The city ranked among the safest globally again in 2024 (Global Terrorism Index).
 Gated entry, CCTV, and access control are standard even in mid-range buildings.
 Safety remains one of the top reasons for tenant retention here.

 While Majan is not yet connected to the Dubai Metro, residents benefit from RTA bus routes that operate with short intervals.
 Bus stops are situated every few hundred metres along the internal grid.
 For drivers, travel time to key destinations is predictable due to traffic routing upgrades.